fossabot/odr-stream-router/README.md

 available, else packages from the socket on *5002* are used.

     odroute run -s 5001 -s 5002 -o tcp://localhost:9001 -d 0.5 -v debug

+#### Telnet Interface

+Version `0.0.2` provides a telnet interface that can list the configured inputs and outputs and the currently *active* input.
+Further it provides functionality fo *force* an input to be used (instead of relying on the fallback behaviour).

+use option `--telnet` resp. `-t` with either *port* to listen on or in *ip:port* to bind.
+See `odroute run --help`

+    odroute run -s 5001 -s 5002 -o tcp://localhost:9001 -t 127.0.0.1:4001

+Connect with telnet and run `help` to see the available commands

+    telnet 127.0.0.1 4001

+Or use `netcat`:

+    echo help             | nc 127.0.0.1 4001
+    echo input.list       | nc 127.0.0.1 4001
+    echo input.force 5002 | nc 127.0.0.1 4001
+    echo input.current    | nc 127.0.0.1 4001